 Sleeping – We stayed with Brian at his lovely Casa Particular The Havana Dreams.
 The location cannot be beaten as we could literally walk to any part of Old Havana within minutes.
 There is a bank located just around the corner where we exchanged our money and only paid a $5.00 fee, as well there is a post office.
 The rooms are spotless and simply decorated.
 We stayed in room 4 as well as 1; both were lovely, but we really liked room 1 as it has a great balcony.
 The people watching is fantastic from above.
 As well, each room has a refrigerator filled with water, soda, and beer for a small fee.
 The rooftop deck was where we enjoyed a full breakfast, cooked to order every morning as well we loved having a cold beer during sunset.
 Be sure to ask Brian to show you how to get fresh bread as well as these great salty crackers to go with your beer.
 I cannot recommend Havana Dreams enough.

-Eats and drinks-here are a few of our favorite places that we ate at.
+Eating and Drinking-here are a few of our favorite places that we ate at.
 One thing we did learn is that you need reservations at most places.
 You can do it on your own before arriving or ask the place you are staying at to help you.

 O’Reilly 304 – trendy hot spot located in Old Havana.
 We ate there our first night and were not disappointed.
 We both opted for fresh grilled white fish that came with an abundance of vegetables (eggplant, onions, peppers, etc..) that were also grilled.
 The fresh cucumber juice was so refreshing and hit the spot.
 We were there during the mourning of Castro, so they were not serving alcohol, but we heard their cocktails are outstanding.